KirstyMcCann/2025Dec01_Concepts_in_Parasitology_GenomicsII_materials/README.md

 # 2025Dec01 Concepts in Parasitology Genomics II materials

+To access the slides that accompanies this workshop: [click here!](https://kirstymccann.github.io/ggplotly_workshop_website/)

 ## Contents
 - `metadata_samples.txt` - this file contains the name of the dataset samples and information recording the collection site, country and if there are any drug resistant mutations present.
 - `SEA_180snp_DR.vcf` - Southeast Asia dataset